 So have a look at the video, to get a flavour of what you have in store if you are planning a similar move.
 Also here’s a taster of a business tool I adapted to my personal situation to keep me motivated in the early stages.
 It’s called Lewin’s Change Management Model, and here’s how he describes the initial ‘Unfreeze’ stage.

 “This first stage of change involves preparing the organization to accept that change is necessary, which involves breaking down the existing status quo before you can build up a new way of operating.
 Key to this is developing a compelling message showing why the existing way of doing things cannot continue.”

 I will go into more detail of how I applied the principles of business change tools in further parts of this blog.

 If you are considering decluttering and downsizing your home, or other big life-choices and need more information, please get in touch.
 I have enough for a book!
+Part 2 and Part 3 of this Downsizing blog are also now available.
 Of course, we also do business change, so for any advice on that, please contact us at https://losethebox.co.uk, phone us on 07824 660120, or email us at firstname.lastname@example.org.

 Good luck in your change endeavours, whether downsizing, other life-changes, or business change.